 Cuisine Royale continues to make great strides, after the last update added duo and squad teamplay as well as a bunch of co-op oriented features.
 To be fair, the game's community is already pretty passionate about the game and they've been pulling Darkflow's sleeve for duos and squads for quite a while now.

 The update also added the StG 44 assault rifle and boosted both graphics and server performance.
-Not that you should be expecting wonders from Cuisine Royale at this stage and in case you weren't familiar, the game started off as a joke .
+Not that you should be expecting wonders from Cuisine Royale at this stage and in case you weren't familiar, the game started off as .